 The fact that heroin and MDMA (also known as ecstasy or Molly) are widely available throughout Florida can give users a false impression of law enforcement’s attitude toward these drugs.
 State and federal authorities take heroin and ecstasy very seriously, and the law imposes harsh penalties for possession, sale and trafficking.
 If you’ve been arrested, you need knowledgeable and determined legal representation.
-At Largey Law, our attorneys are former public defenders who have vast experience in drug prosecutions.
+At Largey Law, our drug crimes attorneys are former public defenders who have vast experience in drug prosecutions.
 We know how to spot weaknesses in the DA’s case, how to challenge police procedures, and how to negotiate reductions in charges and sentencing.
 We do everything legally possible to mitigate the consequences of your arrest.

 - Simple possession (less than 10 grams) of heroin or ecstasy — A felony of the third degree punishable by up to five years in state prison and a maximum fine of $5,000

 - Simple possession within 1,000 feet of a school — A felony of the first degree, carrying a mandatory minimum of three years in prison